 Most people have used a public restroom before, whether as an employee or a client.
 As a result, you’re probably aware of the significance of a clean bathroom.
 When you enter a clean and safe public restroom, you feel wonderful, and you demonstrate your gratitude, whether as a staff member or a consumer of that particular business.
-Even though it might look like the toilet is very clean, it is very important to understand basic toilet hygiene for a safer and better experience.
+Even though it might look like the toilet is very clean, it’s crucial to understand basic toilet hygiene and how to keep toilet clean for a safer and better experience.

 Employees who have access to clean and modern restrooms are happier and, as a result, more productive, which can benefit your company’s overall success.
 Clients and customers are also happier with cleaner restrooms and are more likely to return.
-As a commercial building or business owner, it is critical to ensure that your public facilities are clean, up to date, and free of potential risks.
+As a commercial building or business owner, it is critical to ensure that your public facilities are up to date and well-maintained — and more importantly, that you keep toilet clean at all times.

-We have listed 5 less-known tips to help you maintain toilet hygiene and reduce the risk of cross-contamination.
+We have listed 5 lesser-known but practical tips to help you keep your toilet clean, maintain toilet hygiene, and reduce the risk of cross-contamination.

 1) Use the hand dryer